iterative/dvc.org/content/docs/user-guide/project-structure/pipelines-files.md

 # Pipelines Files (`dvc.yaml`)

-You can construct pipelines by defining individual [stages](/doc/command-reference/run) in one or more `dvc.yaml` files (or _pipelines files_).
+You can construct data science or machine learning pipelines by defining individual [stages](/doc/command-reference/run) in one or more `dvc.yaml` files (or _pipelines files_).
 Stages form a pipeline when they connect with each other (forming a _dependency graph_, see `dvc dag`).
 Refer to [Data Pipelines](/doc/start/data-pipelines).